leon2401119/retrain/README.md

 ### Edit :

-Did some testing with models trained by "vanilla" retrain.py and my implemenation of retaian.py (trained with same set of data)
+Did some testing with models trained by "vanilla" retrain.py and my implemenation of retaian.py (trained with same set of data).<p>
 I used two slightly different "client_autotest.py" to test performance of both of them, and the resluts are listed below:

   Results are calculated by randoming sampling 1000 test images (`TEST_AMOUNT = 1000`), and averaging the numbers